mmvvff/aamne_decompr/README.md

-# OECD Analytical AMNE WWZ Value-Added Decomposition
+# WWZ Value-Added Decomposition of the OECD's Analytical AMNE

 This repository implements the value-added trade accounting framework of Wang et al. (2013) using data from the OECD's [Analytical AMNE](https://doi.org/10.1787/d9de288d-en) (Activities of Multinational Enterprises) database.
 The decomposition is performed using the `decompr` R package, and strategies are outlined to estimate value-added trade within sector-to-sector relationships.